jatin-parate-mlveda/frontend-static-testing-setup/README.md

 ## Purpose

-Use this setup for new react projects.
+- Use this setup for new react projects.
+- See [SETUP.md](SETUP.md) file for setup instructions.

 ### Features